onecompiler/tutorials/javascript/fundamentals/classes.md

+In Javascript, class is similar to a function which you can think like kind of template which will get called when ever you initialize class.
 ES6 introduced classes along with OOPS concepts in JS.
-Class is similar to a function which you can think like kind of template which will get called when ever you initialize class.

 ## Syntax

 ```javascript
 class className {
   constructor() { ... } //Mandatory Class method